Quansight/Quansight-website/apps/labs/posts/scaling-numpy-on-free-threaded-python.md

 ## Benchmarks

+The benchmark is the same reproducer from the StackOverflow question that started this investigation: each worker applies a handful of `np.sin` and `np.cos` calls to its own array in a loop and reduces the result, with no shared mutable state between workers.
 Here are the benchmark results comparing the performance of the multi-threaded reproducer on the free-threaded build before and after all of the above fixes on a 32 core linux machine:

 <figure style={{ textAlign: 'center' }}>
   <img